Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Modeling fracture propagation in brittle solid with meso-scale heterogeneity

-For simplicity, we consider dynamic fracture under a quasi-static loading condition in this work.
-Note that a quasi-static loading condition means wave propagation associated with the external load happens sufficiently fast; However, this does not imply the material response is quasi-static in the presence of fracture\footnote{In contrast, dynamic loadings will induce inertia effects in the form of propagating mechanical disturbances that strike a crack and cause fracture propagation.
+As a point of departure, we consider dynamic fracture under a quasi-static loading condition in this work, so that wave propagation and intertial effects associated with the externally-imposed load may be neglected.
+However, this does not imply that the material response is slow once fracture begins\footnote{In contrast, dynamic loadings will induce inertia effects in the form of propagating mechanical disturbances that strike a crack and cause fracture propagation.
 Spall is a typical example in this regard.}.
-Brittle fracture can be fast and can cause considerable material inertia effects \cite{achenbach1973quasistatic}.
+Brittle fracture can be fast and can cause considerable material inertia effects \cite{achenbach1973quasistatic} especially in the presence of material heterogeneities even if the remote loading is quasi-static \cite{lazzaroni2012role, albertini2021effective}.
 As such, we use a dynamic phase-field formulation to explicitly account for crack speed and any inertia effects associated with a fast-propagating crack tip.
-To achieve a quasi-static loading condition while maintaining computational feasibility, we use a loading velocity $v_\text{load} ~ \sim 5 \times 10^{-5}v_R$ for all simulations where $v_R$ is the Rayleigh wave speed of the glass.
+To achieve a quasi-static loading condition while maintaining computational feasibility, we use a loading velocity $v_\text{load} ~ \sim 5 \times 10^{-5}v_R$ for all simulations, where $v_R$ is the Rayleigh wave speed of the glass.
 (It is generally recommended $v_\text{load} < 1\% v_R$ \cite{smith2009abaqus} to ensure a quasi-static loading condition.)
-We run all simulations for the same amount of time $t$ over irregular linear triangular elements that are locally refined within the crack propagation region.
-Elements within this region all have size $\delta \simeq \ell/3$, which is small enough to resolve crack evolution with sufficient accuracy \cite{miehe2010thermodynamically}.
-We note that $\ell$ imposes a length scale on material heterogeneity, below which a crack tip always senses a homogeneous field \cite{hossain2014effective}.
-As such, for all configurations, we make sure the inclusion size $d$ is strictly larger than $\ell$.
-We also note that this finite-element discretization results in a numerical fracture toughness $G_\text{C}^\text{num}$ whose value is different than the theoretical one $G_\text{C}$ \cite{bourdin2008variational}:

-where $c_w$ in the normalization constant presented in Eqn. \ref{pfdensity}.
-As such, we use $G_\text{C}^\text{num}$ when applying fracture mechanics theories to analyze simulation results.
-On average, every simulation takes about 8 hours to finish on the Rockfish high-performance computing facility at Hopkins, using 16 MPI tasks with six threads per task.
-We confirm that for all configurations considered in this work, we observe negligible differences in the crack initiation time and propagation within the buffer zone (whose length is $D_\text{in}$).
-This observation makes it straightforward to ensure that our subsequent analysis isolates the effect of material heterogeneity on dynamic crack propagation.